umeboshi2/node-xml2js/README.md

 node-xml2js
 ===========

+This is forked from https://github.com/Leonidas-from-XIV/node-xml2js .
+The package was renamed to `xml2js-parseonly`.
+The xmlbuilder dependency was removed, along with lodash requirement.The purpose is to save space, maintain es5 compatibility, and use in the browser.

 Ever had the urge to parse XML?
 And wanted to access the data in some sane, easy way?
 Don't want to compile a C parser, for whatever reason?
 Then xml2js is what you're looking for!